Breast Reduction Surgery

 For More Case Study Examples, Please Visit our Breast Reduction Case Study Page

 If required, operations can be completed in a way to suit your own needs and we’ll be happy to discuss this with you so you’re aware of how we can achieve this.
 One of the considerations that we’ll be likely to discuss with you will be scar placement.
 There’s also the possible option of liposuction to combine with the procedure depending on how much skin tissue will need to be removed.
 You may also be asked to lose weight to ensure that you’re in a stable state before the procedure.
+As there are breast reduction weight requirements to adhere to for the surgery to run as smoothly as possible.
 This is because your weight can have a major impact on the eventual results of your breast reduction surgery.

 Risks and complications will also be discussed to help decide which procedure you feel is the best for you.

 How To Prepare Before Your Surgery

 To ensure that you’re in good health for the surgery, if you have any complications with your health prior to the procedure you will need to inform us so that we can delay and rearrange if required.
 There may also be preoperative tests required before the surgery but we will arrange this if necessary and inform you of what the tests will be.

 The procedure will be performed under a general anaesthetic so we ask you to take the following steps before the surgery:

 – Don’t intake any herbal supplements or anti-inflammatory drugs

 After the surgery, you will witness some discomfort so prepare to take time off work if necessary.

 We should expect the surgery to take between 1.5 hours to 2.5 hours.
 It involves a vertical incision being made towards the crease of the breast.
 The size of this incision will depend on how much tissue requires to be removed.